patoi/oss-cache/README.md

 5. Checkout `example.js` and `index.spec.js` for detailed using information.

-6. You can run example wit `node example.js` or test `pnpm i && pnpm test`
+6. You can run example with `node example.js` or test `pnpm i && pnpm test`